 Even though I consider myself savvy with money, and have been saving for retirement through a traditional 401k, I have not been that knowledgeable when it comes to investing in the market.
 That started to change once I learned about opportunities to invest fee-free, and using apps/banks that make it easy to dabble in it with relatively little money to start.

-Even though we saw a huge drop in the markets only a few months ago, the stock markets have already gained back everything they lost.
+Even though we saw a huge drop in the markets only a few months ago, as explained in a Revolut review, the stock markets have already gained back everything they lost.
 For those who started investing in mid-late March of this year, they’ve already seen huge payoffs.
 For those of us who can’t predict market swings, what we can see is that the market does generally rise over a long period of time, which is why retirement funds are tied to various stock market funds.
 In the last 4 months, I’ve learned 5 interesting pieces of advice from friends much more knowledgable than me regarding the market:

 - Don’t invest everything at once.
 Continuously add small chunks into your investment over time.
 This can be easily automated by most tools today.